Chapter Meeting Location

 Treasurer and Webmaster

-Michelle has been our Treasurer since May 2017 and took over as webmaster in 2018.
-A Florida native, she is the Practice Manager for her husband's CPA practice in Brandon and recently completed a graduate degree at USF on wading bird diversity in urban freshwater ponds.
-Her favorite birds are dabbling ducks because they're so cute when they wiggle their little butts in the air as they feed face down in the water.
+Michelle has been our Treasurer since 2017 and Webmaster since 2018.
+A Hillsborough County native, she is the Operations Manager for her husband's CPA practice in Brandon.
+Prior to that, she was a wetland biologist and recently completed a graduate degree at USF on wading bird diversity in urban freshwater ponds.
+Her favorite birds are dabbling ducks because they're just so cute when they wiggle their little butts in the air as they feed face down in the water!
+She enjoys watching a breeding pair of cardinals and their fledging chicks using the feeders she hung outside her office window in Brandon as she works.

 Megan joined TAS in 2013 and has been on the Board of Directors since 2017.
 As a child, she remembers keeping her backyard bird feeders stocked so she could watch families of cardinals and bluejays.
 Indulging a lifelong love of learning and teaching, she frequently serves as a Field Trip Guide at the Audubon Resource Center in Lettuce Lake Park and participates in monitoring programs.
 Her favorite bird is the swallow-tailed kite because they are stunningly beautiful and graceful aerial acrobats.